ashishraicode03/Ofline_UPI_System/README.md

 2. **Even if the same payment reaches the backend simultaneously through multiple bridge nodes, it settles exactly once.** (Idempotency via atomic compare-and-set on the ciphertext hash.)
 3. **A tampered or replayed packet is rejected** before it touches the ledger.

-You'll see all three in the dashboard.
+We'll see all three in the dashboard.

 ---

-## How to run it

 ### Prerequisites